ssjohnson/PersonalBlog/README.md

 Got pages working (mostly) for the blog page.
 Haven't been working on this much lately.
 Pool Biz is starting to pick up, and that pays the bills.......for now.

 1 Love.

+As today progresses I also cleaned up my routes by compressing everything to /routes/index, that way I don't have 10 different vars for routes in app.js

+Fetty Wap - Trap Queen has been playing all day.
+Literally, I must have listened to it 50 times today.
+My life is in an odd place.

+Still cant figure out how to have escaped text and line breaks and keep them stored in DB at the same damn time.
+Damn you Jade!

+-Jay